dobin/ffw/docs/tutorial-sample-project.md

 # FFW: Setup sample project

+This tutorial will show how to setup the fuzzing for the provided `vulnserver` target.

 ## Create directory structure

 Create a copy of the template directory for the software you want to test, in this case vulnserver: